adrhill/NoiseRobustDifferentiation.jl/docs/src/examples.md

 The corresponding datasets can be found under `/docs/data`.

 ### Small-scale example
-The small-scale example in figure 1 is a more noisy variant of our first example.
+The small-scale example in the paper is a more noisy variant of our first example.

 ```@example paper_small
 using NoiseRobustDifferentiation